-In week three we continue to learn about the disability rights movement in the United States.
-Students have a reading quiz about the American’s with Disabilities Act (ADA).
-In the lecture video for this week, students will also have the opportunity to learn about legislation such as ADA and the Individuals With Disabilities Education Improvement Act (IDEA) mean for schools.
+In week three, we are continuing to learn about the disability rights movement in the United States.
+Students have a reading quiz about the Americans with Disabilities Act (ADA).
+In the lecture video for this week, students will also have the opportunity to learn about legislation such as the ADA and the Individuals With Disabilities Education Improvement Act (IDEA) for schools.
 The following are the learning objectives for this week.

 - Develop an understanding of the modern disability rights movement

 - Demonstrate knowledge of some key components of the Americans with Disabilities Act